 The onshore substation is a single storey building covering an area of 30 x 5.5m.
 Inside the substation, each cable terminates at an 11kV circuit breaker, along with the tripping cable.
 The fibres are terminated in the communications area of the substation.
 The electrical output performance of each of the devices is measured by equipment within the substation and transmitted to the data centre.
 EMEC then analyse the quality of the electricity to demonstrate that the devices can provide a smooth and reliable supply of electricity to the grid.
 The metered data is also provided to the developer through the Supervisory Control and Data Acquisition (SCADA) system and the power data is logged in the data historian to be made available for historical trending.
 We ensure the confidentiality of the data collected.

-Vessels used in the installation of the EMEC tidal test site are:
+Vessels used in the installation of the EMEC tidal test site were:

 Swathe bathymetry – site characterisation surveys